 In summary, IgA antibodies can be explored as a prevention and treatment method of influenza virus infection.

-The role of IgA in protection from influenza infection.
-Fig.1 The role of IgA in protection from influenza infection. (van Riet, 2012)
+Fig.1 The role of IgA in protection from influenza virus infection.1

 During the initial acute phase of influenza virus infection, IgM antibodies are rapidly produced as a first defense line because IgM is expressed without isotype switching.
 IgM subtype antibodies targeting specific epitopes of influenza virus are more likely to block virus binding to cell receptors and effectively prevent different variant strains from causing infection, due to their high affinity and/or steric hindrance, thus displaying broader and more potent antiviral activity than IgG subtype antibodies.
 In addition, IgM antibodies, following binding to antigen, can activate the complement cascade and elicit highly efficient and tightly regulated inflammatory and cytolytic immune responses to infectious influenza virus.
 Therefore, IgM has long been used as an important diagnostic tool for identifying individuals with active influenza virus infections and an effective treatment of influenza infection.